salsa-rs/salsa/book/src/common_patterns/selection.md

 ## Example: the base query

-For example, imagine that you have a query `parse` that parses the input text of a request to return a only consume small parts of itheader and a body:
+For example, imagine that you have a query `parse` that parses the input text of a request and returns a `ParsedResult`, which contains a header and a body:

 ```rust,ignore
 {{#include ../../../examples/selection/main.rs:request}}